hoffmangroup/genomedata/doc/genomedata.rst

 genomedata-load-data
 --------------------

-This command loads data from stdin into genomedata under the given trackname.
+This command loads data from stdin into Genomedata under the given trackname.
 The input data must be in one of these supported datatypes:
 |signal data formats|.
 A :option:`chunk-size` can be specified to control the size of hdf5 chunks